Marianne Timmer: Turin 2006

-2008/2009 season
+2008–09 season

 In January 2008, Timmer announced she wished to extend her contract with sponsor DSB Bank, until the 2010 Winter Olympics in Vancouver, and at the end of February 2008 the contract was signed.

-2009/2010 season
+2009–10 season

 On 13 November 2009, Timmer broke her heel on the 500m, during a World Cup event in Thialf.
 She failed to qualify for the Winter Games in Vancouver.

-2010/2011 season
+2010–11 season

 At the 2011 Dutch Single Distance Championships in Thialf, Timmer got the third-fastest time on the first 500m, but ran into Marrit Leenstra on the second 500m, and fell.
 The next day, on the 1000m, she did not get farther than tenth place.
 Because of her first 500m result, she did qualify for the 2010–11 ISU Speed Skating World Cup.

-She published a biography in 2010, written by Telegraaf journalist Frank Woestenburg.
+She published a biography in 2010, written by De Telegraaf journalist Frank Woestenburg.

 She withdrew from the Dutch Sprint Championship on 27 December 2010 after a disappointing 500m on the first day.
 In May 2010 Timmer, Annette Gerritsen, and Margot Boer left the Control team to start their own team, sponsored by Liga, a company manufacturing biscuits and crackers.
 She stopped skating on 28 December 2010, though she said she would remain involved with Team Liga.
 Her official goodbye took place during the Tijdens het 2011 World Sprint Speed Skating Championships in Heerenveen, on 22 January 2011.
 On that occasion she was named an honorary member of the KNSB.